-Yesterday, I revealed my strategy for achieving my goal of earning $1,000 as a freelance writer within 2 months.
-Today, the real action begins.
+In my last post, I revealed my strategy for achieving my goal of earning $1,000 as a freelance writer within 2 months.
+In this post, the real action begins.

-I’ll start by addressing the first phase of my strategy, which is the foundational stage; this involves creating a freelance writer website and building my online profile.
+I’ll start by addressing the first phase of my strategy, which is the foundation stage: this involves creating a freelance writer website and building an online profile.

-Starting from scratch, here are the steps I am taking to build my website and an online presence.
+Starting from scratch, these are the steps I am taking to build my website and an online presence.
 If you want to create your writer website, follow these steps:

-In order to make yourself more alluring to potential clients, it helps to specialize; just like you will only visit a dentist for teeth-related problems and a surgeon for surgery-related issues, clients also prefer to hire freelance writers that are specialized.
+In order to make yourself more alluring to potential clients, it helps to specialize; just like you will only visit a dentist for tooth-related problems and a surgeon for surgery-related issues, clients prefer to hire freelance writers that are specialized.

-That said, specializing does not necessarily mean that you can’t work on other types of writing if the opportunity arises; however, it basically involves how you plan to advertise yourself in order to increase your perceived value.
-By specializing, you:
+That said, niching does not necessarily prevent you from working on other types of writing if the opportunity arises.
+Instead, it enables you position yourself as a specialist in order to increase your perceived value and command better rates.

-- Make yourself appear more relevant to potential clients compared with other freelance writers; health businesses will prefer a specialized health writer over a general freelance writer anytime.
+- Make yourself appear more relevant to potential clients compared to other freelance writers: health businesses will prefer a specialized health writer over a general freelance writer anytime.